AnalystSpot/Data-Science/Exploratory Data Analysis on Retail/ReadMe.md

-# Exploratory Data Analysis on Superstore data on Retail business.
+# Exploratory Data Analysis on Superstore data or Retail business.
 ## Tasks :
 - Perform Exploratory Data Analysis(EDA) on SampleSuperstore Dataset.
 - As a Business Manager, try to find out weak area where you can work to make more profit.